 When my husband’s grandmother passed away, we were fortunate enough to inherit some of her beautiful and authentically vintage glass ornaments.
 Besides being lovely, they hold many family memories, so they are cherished and priceless — and NOT going on my tree with my littles around!
 I had been looking for a safe way to display them when I ran across this ornament tree from Crate and Barrel —

-BUT… it's no longer available in wood, only in metal.
+BUT… it’s no longer available in wood, only in metal.
 And I LOVE the rustic feel of the deep stained wood.
 So I called up the awesome Amy from Hertoolbelt and she worked up the plans for me and figured out all the tricky angles.
-Justin made the cuts for me (see his detailed explanation of cuts and a tutorial for creating a jig to make the non-standard cuts here), and then it was up to me to turn this pile of wood and steel rod into something identifiable:
+Justin made the cuts for me (see his detailed explanation of cuts and a tutorial for creating a jig to make the non-standard cuts above in the video or here in the written tutorial for the smaller triangle trees), and then it was up to me to turn this pile of wood and steel rod into something identifiable:

 And trust me — if I can do this, anyone can do this!
 Just find a friend with a miter saw to make the cuts for you, and use a hack saw and vice (or something else to hold it firmly) to cut the steel rod, and then it’s a simple as drilling a few holes and gluing and nailing/screwing/stapling things together.
 (I opted for glue plus staples at the corners and screws in the base, and it is nice and sturdy!).
 I stained mine with one coat of Minwax in Dark Walnut and then tied the ornaments on using thin jute twine.